 Sustained attention

 Several tasks have been used to assess sustained attention in the literature.
 In their studies on the role of sustained attention in language production, Jongman and colleagues used the continuous performance task (Jongman, Meyer, et al., 2015) and the digit discrimination task and (Jongman, Roelofs, et al., 2015b).
 However, this task generates very few errors (for instance, Jongman, Roelofs, et al., 2015a reported 0.5% of false alarms, and 0.3% of misses in their experiment.
 We therefore selected a different task for our main analyses, the continuous time expectancy task (O'Connell et al. (2009; see also Irrmischer, van der Wal, Mansvelder, and Linkenkaer-Hansen, 2018).
-O'Connell et al. (2019) reported that only 64% of the target trial (hit) were correctly identified.
+O'Connell et al. (2019) reported that only 64% of the target trial (hit) were correctly identified; therefore, ceiling effects are not a concern for this task.

-In the continuous time expectancy task participants have to monitor a flow of alternating visual patterns, and must detect a pattern that is presented for a longer duration than the other patterns target (see Figure 2).
+In the continuous time expectancy task participants have to monitor a flow of alternating visual patterns and must detect a pattern that is presented for a longer duration than the other patterns (see Figure 2).
 We used the four visual patterns used in O'Connell et al. (2009).
 The standard duration in our task was set at 800 ms, while the target duration was set at 1300 ms. The procedure involved a familiarization phase, a practice phase, and an experimental phase.
 During the familiarization phase, 32 patterns appeared one by one on the screen.
 Four of these patterns had a duration of 1300 ms, while the other patterns had a duration of 800 ms. Participants had to detect the longer patterns.
 They could only take part in the subsequent phase once they had detected all four patterns.
 During the practice phase, they were instructed to press the space bar as soon as they noticed a pattern lasting longer than the other ones.
 There were 24 trials and among them, three longer trials (i.e., targets).
 If participants were unable to detect the 3 deviant patterns during the practice part, they had to perform it again until the detection of every deviant pattern.
 The experimental part consisted in 674 trials, with 84 deviant trials.
 Distances between two deviant trials ranged between 4 and 10 trials.
 Following the presentation of a target, participants had 700 ms to answer.
 We then computed the hit rate, which we used as a predictor in our main analysis.

 Figure 2: Stimuli used in the continuous time expectancy task.
 Adapted from O'Connel et al. (2009)